 Using personal employees’ phones.
 When employees pursued other jobs, they took all of a student’s information with them.
 In contrast, Signal Vine allows employees to connect with students using consistent phone numbers throughout the time they are with our organization.

 What are your goals for improving communications with students?

-Consistency – we stay with students for almost 7 years, so it’s important to have consistent phone numbers that students can use to communicate with us the whole time.
+Consistency.
+We stay with students for almost 7 years.
+As a result, it’s important to have consistent phone numbers that students can use to communicate with us the whole time.

 How do you collect participants’ phone numbers/information/consent?